JJNod88/pp3_quiz_game/README.md

     * I added .lower on the user input
 * Have added a score variable that incriments when a correct score is answered.
 Says undefined in the f statement in my result function.
     * I was calling the function outside of the main quiz function.
 I called it with the for statement and it worked
+* Imported google sheets for user feedback however error because the sheet is underfined
+    * I hadn't linked the worksheet, i had duplicated the name of the actual Google Sheets

 # Credits
 *